 4 Fungus Problems That Affect Chamomile

 If left untreated, the brown spots will turn gray and take on a fuzzy appearance.
 This is fungus.
-If your plants get to this point, you must handle them with care because the fungus spores will spread when you examine or trim the plants.
+If your specimens get to this point, you must handle them with care because the fungus spores will spread when you examine or trim the vegetation.

-To deal with this problem, you must carefully remove plant debris and infected plants.
-Place plastic bags over the plants carefully and then pull them up by the roots.
+To deal with this problem, you must carefully remove plant debris and infected growth.
+Place plastic bags over the herbs carefully and then pull them up by the roots.
 Having the bags in place helps prevent the spread of mold spores.

 Damping off is another problem that is caused by excessive moisture and humidity.
 It strikes seedlings which may seem to be fine one day, but they wilt and die the next.
 This typically happens during wet spells when the temperature is at least 68 degrees Fahrenheit.
 High nitrogen levels in wet soil make this problem worse.

-Powdery mildew is a fungus that manifests as a white powder scattered over the surface of the plants’ leaves.
-If allowed to prosper, it will cause your plants to weaken and die because the mildew blocks sun exposure.
+Powdery mildew is a fungus that manifests as a white powder scattered over the surface of the leaves.
+If allowed to prosper, it will cause them to weaken and die because the mildew blocks sun exposure.
 Prevention is the same as for other fungal and dampness related problems.

 Root & Crown Rot